adamcath/haute-codeture/haute-codeture.md

 ##### Rationale

 Sometimes we don't want to do every conceivable thing right now.
-Sometimes we're cutting corners to hit a deadline, or you're just pretty sure this thermal exhaust port is small enough that nobody could possibly fire a proton torpedo into it.
+Sometimes we're cutting corners to hit a deadline; sometimes you're just pretty sure this thermal exhaust port is too small to fire a proton torpedo into.
 So you whip out a Light Sharpie and scribble a quick `TODO` on the exhaust port so you don't forget to come back to it.

 But maybe you didn't come back to it, and maybe there was a small security breach.
 You get hauled before the emperor.
-"Why didn't you tell anyone about this?", he demands.
-"Well, I wrote a `TODO` so I'd come back and fix it!"
-Lightening starts to shoot from the emperor's hands and you feel a mysterious tightening around your neck&hellip;
+"Why didn't you tell anyone about this?" he demands.
+You stammer something about writing a `TODO`, but then getting interrupted to repair a trash compactor.
+Lightening begins to spark from the emperor's hands and you feel a mysterious tightening around your neck&hellip;

 ##### Out of sight, out of mind